Family Exhibits

 Exterior view of the National Museum of Qatar, with its iconic interlocking disc design and water features, seen through an artistic sculptural installation in the foreground.

-The National Museum of Qatar offers a unique 1.5-kilometer journey that immerses visitors in the country’s history, blending movement, touch, and storytelling.
-Within this journey, the museum created Family Exhibits for children aged 5 to 15, designed to make Qatar’s heritage engaging and accessible.
+The National Museum of Qatar takes visitors on a 1.5-kilometre journey through the country’s history, blending movement, touch, and storytelling.
+Within that journey, the Family Exhibits bring Qatar’s heritage to life for children aged 5 to 15 through several galleries.

-My work focused on three of these exhibits, Archaeology, Life on the Coast, and Energy, where visitors can dig up ancient artifacts, discover traditional pearl diving culture, and learn about the vital role energy resources play in the country’s story.
-Each gallery combines interactive games, hands-on activities, and immersive projections to bring Qatari history, traditions, and culture to life.
+I worked on three of them: Archaeology, Life on the Coast, and Energy, where visitors dig up ancient artifacts, discover traditional pearl diving culture, and explore the role energy plays in country’s story.
+Each gallery combines interactive games, hands-on activities, and immersive projections to make Qatari’s history and culture feel lived-in, not lectured.

 • Wide view of the archaeological gallery, with large amphora replicas, touchscreen tables, and animated projections illustrating layers of earth and excavation scenes.